Cholera

 Cholera is caused by a number of types of Vibrio cholerae, with some types producing more severe disease than others.
 It is spread mostly by unsafe water and unsafe food that has been contaminated with human feces containing the bacteria.
 Undercooked shellfish is a common source.
 Humans are the only known host for the bacteria.
-Risk factors for the disease include poor sanitation, not enough clean drinking water, and poverty.
-Cholera can be diagnosed by a stool test.
-A rapid dipstick test is available but is not as accurate.
+Risk factors for the disease include poor sanitation, insufficient clean drinking water, and poverty.
+Cholera can be diagnosed by a stool test, or a rapid dipstick test, although the dipstick test is less accurate.

 Prevention methods against cholera include improved sanitation and access to clean water.
-Cholera vaccines that are given by mouth provide reasonable protection for about six months.
-They have the added benefit of protecting against another type of diarrhea caused by E. coli.
-By 2017 the US Food and Drug Administration (FDA) had approved a single-dose, live, oral cholera vaccine called Vaxchora for adults aged 18–64 who are travelling to an area of active cholera transmission.
+Cholera vaccines that are given by mouth provide reasonable protection for about six months, and confer the added benefit of protecting against another type of diarrhea caused by E. coli.
+In 2017, the US Food and Drug Administration (FDA) approved a single-dose, live, oral cholera vaccine called Vaxchora for adults aged 18–64 who are travelling to an area of active cholera transmission.
 It offers limited protection to young children.
-People who survive an episode of cholera have long-lasting immunity for at least 3 years (the period tested.)
+People who survive an episode of cholera have long-lasting immunity for at least three years (the period tested).

 The primary treatment for affected individuals is oral rehydration salts (ORS), the replacement of fluids and electrolytes by using slightly sweet and salty solutions.
 Rice-based solutions are preferred.
-Zinc supplementation is useful in children.
+In children, zinc supplementation has also been found to improve outcomes.
 In severe cases, intravenous fluids, such as Ringer's lactate, may be required, and antibiotics may be beneficial.
-Testing to see which antibiotic the cholera is susceptible to can help guide the choice.
+The choice of antibiotic is aided by antibiotic sensitivity testing.